Lawrence police officer accused of raping young teen held without bail

 LAWRENCE, MASS.
 (WHDH) - A veteran Lawrence police officer accused of raping a young teen he met through a social media app has been ordered held without bail.

-Carlos Vieira, 49, was arraigned Tuesday in Lawrence District Court on charges including two counts of aggravated rape of a child and two counts of indecent assault and battery on a child under the age of 14.
+Carlos Vieira, 49, was arraigned Tuesday in Lawrence District Court and pleaded not guilty to charges including two counts of aggravated rape of a child and two counts of indecent assault and battery on a child under the age of 14.

 Vieira was taken into custody Monday without incident in Haverhill by state troopers following a monthlong investigation, according to the Essex District Attorney’s Office.